-Currently, there is ongoing research in the field of adding metallic materials in combination with milling, the so-called hybrid manufacturing, uniting additive and subtractive technology.
+Currently, there is ongoing research in the field of adding metallic materials in combination with milling, the socalled hybrid manufacturing, uniting additive and subtractive technology.

-The importance of machine simulation for additive processes refers to the detection of possible collisions of various extruders with machine parts or the part to be made, thus gaining a higher degree of safety for people and equipment.
+The importance of machine simulation for additive [14] https://slic3r.org/about/, Slic3r - Open-source 3D printing toolbox, Accessed on processes refers to the detection of possible collisions of various extruders with machine parts or the part to be made, thus gaining a higher degree of safety for people and equipment.